rsharp-lang/athena/README.md

 # Athena NeuroCore System

-Athena NeuroCore System based on LLMs for run data analysis
+Athena NeuroCore System based on LLMs for run data analysis. view the package [vignettes help documents](/vignettes/index.html)

 ## how to develop